 Creating Web Sites with Django

-In this tutorial we’ll describe how to get started running Python on Windows Azure Web Sites.
-Windows Azure Web Sites provide limited free hosting and rapid deployment – and now you can use Python!
-As your app grows you can switch to paid hosting, and you can also integrate with all of the other Windows Azure services.
+This tutorial describes how to get started running Python on Windows Azure Web Sites.
+Windows Azure Web Sites provide limited free hosting and rapid deployment, and now, you can use Python!
+As your app grows, you can switch to paid hosting, and you can also integrate with all of the other Windows Azure services.

-We’ll show you how to deploy an application built using the Django web framework.
-We’ll walk through the steps of deploying your application and any required libraries, including Django.
-We’ll put this all into a Git repository which makes it quick and simple to push updates to your web site.
-And finally we’ll configure the newly created site via Windows Azure so that it runs your Python application.
+This tutorial shows you how to deploy an application built using the Django web framework.
+The tutorial walks through the steps of deploying your application and any required libraries, including Django.
+You will put this all into a Git repository which makes it quick and simple to push updates to your web site.
+And finally, you will configure the newly created site via Windows Azure so that it runs your Python application.

 Note: Windows Azure web sites now come with Python 2.7 and wfastcgi handler pre-installed.
 However, web frameworks such as Django are not included.
 You can still use a different Python interpreter if you prefer.
 You just need to include it in the Git repository and configure the web site to use that interpreter instead of the Python 2.7 interpreter already installed.